Tuesday, October 20, 2015

 Where as magazines like Sports Illustrated gave male subscribers team-themed backpacks, Playboy gave us erections.

-Huddling around a flashlight illuminated Playboy in some remote field was for adolescent males a true right of passage.
+Huddling around a flashlight illuminated Playboy in some remote field was for adolescent males a true rite of passage.

 The women were so beautiful.
 They were voluptuous.
 They were buck naked.
 Their turn-ons included honest men with curly brown hair.